doctolib/pg_check_indexes/README.md

 The flag `--stop-on-failure` may be useful in case you want to stop testing when a first corruption is found.

+The program will exit with 0 if no corruption is found otherwise it will exit with 1, so it's easily integrated with deployment automation or continuous integration tools like Jenkins.

 ## Credits and License
 This program was developed by [Doctolib](https://www.doctolib.fr).